Player Configuration Guide

 video_cloud

-With this property you can create a player using a video from your Video Cloud library.
+An example use of the object is to create a player using a video from your Video Cloud library.
 The curl statement below shows player creation using a Video Cloud video's ID.

 curl \